CphBusCosSem2/week9-14-Project-part-1/README.md

 - Week 12: a day on how to refactor your program into a better style
 - Week 13: two days where we talk about overall architecture and code documentation

+In this repo there is now a demo folder that contains demo projects to show simple examples of how to solve:
+1. testing: testBat
+2. exception handling in java: ExceptionHandling
+3. how to send mail from a java program: SendMail
+4. how to create pdf files from a servlet: CreatePDF
+5.